visvajitganesh/Systolic_Matrix_Multiplication_DMA_RISC_UVM/code/FIFO/readme.md

 ## Verification & Testing

-The provided `tb_accel_buffer_top` is an automated, self-checking simulation[cite: 8].
+The provided `tb_accel_buffer_top` is an automated, self-checking simulation.
 It evaluates the buffer's robustness through three distinct testing phases:

 * **Phase 1 (Basic Passthrough):** Transmits data through the system at full speed with no backpressure.
 * **Phase 2 (Backpressure Stress):** Forces the consumers to stall, allowing the FIFO to fill completely before draining rapidly.